Alvin High School

-Alvin High School is a public high school located in the city of Alvin, Texas, United States and classified as a 6A school by the University Interscholastic League (UIL).
+Alvin High School is a public high school located in the city of Alvin, Texas and classified as a 6A school by the University Interscholastic League (UIL).
 It is a part of the Alvin Independent School District located in central Brazoria County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+During 2023–2024, Alvin High School had an enrollment of 2,763 students and a student to teacher ratio of 17.55.
+The school received an overall rating of "B" from the Texas Education Agency for the 2021–2022 school year.

 History

 Alvin High School opened in 1894, with its first graduating class graduating in 1897.
 Alvin High School gained more residents as many school districts consolidated into Alvin ISD. and remained Alvin ISD's only high school until Manvel High School opened in fall 2006 with 9th and 10th grades, phasing in 11th and 12th grades in the following two years.

+In the fall of 2002; the size of the school was the impetus for creating a second high school, which would be Manvel High.

 After the annexation of several school districts, ending with the Manvel Independent School District in 1973, Alvin High School as the sole high school in Alvin ISD.
 It served the city of Manvel, the town of Iowa Colony, portions of the city of Pearland (including the Brazoria County portion of Shadow Creek Ranch), and additional portions of unincorporated Brazoria County (including areas around Rosharon) until the opening of Manvel High School in 2006.